nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 69. Verify the 47th Task's due time, tag, discription at the same time.

+70. Move storage file to a different test directory, enter "setstorage src/test/data/ManualTesting/ChangeDir".

+71. Verify that file has been moved to the new directory.

-70. clear all the Tasks, enter
+71. clear all the Tasks, enter
 "clear".

-71. Verify the tasklist is empty.
+72. Verify the tasklist is empty.

-72. Exit the App, enter
+73. Exit the App, enter
 "exit".

-73. Verify the App is closed.
+74. Verify the App is closed.